 Which of these ideas can you put into practice today to improve your energy levels?

 Remember: when you feel your best, you do your best.
 Don’t leave your wellness to chance.
-Be present with your body’s wants and needs, listen to them, take action, experiment.
+Be present with your body’s wants and needs, listen to them, take action and experiment.

 More importantly, let go of perfectionism.
 There’s no right or wrong way to be healthy, it’s a continuum!